noteed/loading/README.md

 - This uses `direnv` (and thus a `.envrc`) with the `use_nix` feature to automatically use the above `shell.nix` upon entering this directory.

-The code doesn't do much: it displays a red window, and waits the for the `q` key to be pressed, then exits.
+The code doesn't do much: it displays a window, and a littel dot.
+It can be moved with the arrow keys, a dot can be drawn by pressing `enter`, and `q` exits the program.

 ## Building